5iver/openHAB-utils/README.md

 1. Access the Karaf console
 2. Check for previously installed versions of the bindings... `list -s | grep zwave` or `list -s | grep zigbee`
 3. Uninstall any previously installed versions of the bindings... `bundle:uninstall org.openhab.binding.zwave` or `bundle:uninstall org.openhab.binding.zigbee`.
 This may need to be repeated, if multiple versions have been installed.
-Also, remove any zwave from the addons.cfg, if you've previously added it there.
+Also, remove zwave and zigbee from the addons.cfg, if you've previously added it there.
 4. Remove any Zigbee or Z-Wave jar files in the `/addons/` directory.
 5. Download the Z-Wave jar and save to `/addons/`.
 The references to the OH version in this link will need to be updated in the future as the versions change.
 Replace `${OH_VERSION}` with the current version of OH (i.e., 2.4.0):
 ```